-Margaret Hunt is Vice President of Development at New York Public Radio.
-Hunt oversees all fundraising initiatives that support the organization’s operations, programming and aggressive growth plans.
+Margaret Pomeroy Hunt is Senior Vice President and Chief Development Officer at New York Public Radio.
+Hunt oversees all fundraising and underwriting initiatives that support the organization’s operations, programming and aggressive growth plans.
 New York Public Radio owns and operates WNYC-FM, WNYC-AM, WQXR, the four stations of New Jersey Public Radio, The Jerome L. Greene Performance Space, www.wnyc.org, www.wqxr.org and www.thegreenespace.org.
-Its shows, stations and digital properties reach 11.5 million people each month on average.
+Its shows, stations and digital properties reach 14.2 million people each month.

-In addition to setting the fundraising strategy, Hunt oversees the day-to-day operations of New York Public Radio’s membership program, patron programs, major gifts, planned giving, government fundraising, foundation fundraising and special fundraising events.
+In addition to setting the strategy, Hunt oversees the day-to-day operations of New York Public Radio’s membership program, patron programs, major gifts, planned giving, government fundraising, foundation fundraising, special fundraising events and underwriting.
 During her tenure, New York Public Radio’s membership revenue has grown by 19% and new foundational support has been secured from The John D. and Catherine T. MacArthur Foundation, The Ford Foundation and The National Science Foundation.

 In the beginning of 2012, Hunt completed a $15 million fundraising campaign that supported New York Public Radio’s acquisition of WQXR.
 Most recently, she launched a dedicated Fund for Digital Innovation to support the multimedia organization’s digital expansion and rolled out a new digital membership campaign called Lab Partners for Radiolab fans nationwide.